Why God’s People Should Refrain from Going to Restaurants

 With this in mind, consider the “stranger” spoken of in the days of Moses and those who work in restaurants today.
 The similarities between them are truly striking.
 Both are ignorant of God’s law and His plan for mankind.
 Both, because of that ignorance, will break God’s law, including His Sabbath, unless prevented from doing so by someone who knows better.
 Additionally, both the “stranger” of the 15th century B.C. and the 21st century restaurant worker are bound to comply with directions given to them by their masters – those who exercise authority over them.
 This being the case, should God’s people ever order the “stranger” to work on their behalf on God’s Sabbath?
 The fourth commandment says NO!
 The “stranger” should never be compelled to work on behalf of the “believer.”
 God forbids it.
 Furthermore, the day will come when that stranger will know why God gave such a command – and will deeply appreciate what God’s people did on his or her behalf.
 In reality, this obedience on the part of God’s people demonstrates a profound respect for both God’s law as well as the “stranger” who does not yet understand it.

-“Within Thy Gates
+“Within Thy Gates”

-It is true that you may not be able to prevent them people working for others on God’s day, but you most assuredly can prevent them from working for you.
+It is true that you may not be able to prevent people from working for others on God’s day, but you most assuredly can prevent them from working for you.
 And God’s command is to YOU.

 Another Technicality